June 7-9, 2019

 Spring is the best season to catch fish due to the fish being hungry after the long winter, being more active due to warmer waters and laying their eggs near shore.
-As soon as the ice has melted off the lakes, sunfish and crappies are a great species to fish for.
+As soon as the ice has melted off the lakes, sunfish and crappies are great species to seek.

 Summer shore fishing is a little more difficult due to thick near shore vegetation and fish moving to deeper, cooler waters away from shore.
 Try fishing in the early morning or evening as well as river fishing since rivers tend to have cooler waters and less vegetation.

 Fall is another great time to fish due to cooling water temperatures, vegetation die offs and fish aggressively feeding to prepare for winter.